Angie0304/Natural_Language_Processing/projects/mailbox_preprocessing/README.md

 The system works as follows:

-- Load raw feedback data
+- Load input text or dataset
+- Validate and normalize the input
-- Clean the text (remove noise and irrelevant characters)
+- Apply text cleaning (remove punctuation, symbols, and noise)
-- Normalize the text (lowercasing and standardization)
+- Normalize text (lowercasing and accent removal)
+- Tokenize the text using spaCy
 - Remove stopwords
-- Apply preprocessing techniques
+- Apply lemmatization
+- Clean empty tokens and normalize output
-- Store the processed data
+- Return processed text as tokens or string
-- Analyze the results